siphonofour/siphonofour/README.md

-- I’m siphonofour, a wanna be FOSS dev and artist
+- I’m siphonofour, a wannabe FOSS dev and wannabe artist
-- 🌱 I’m currently learning a lot of things, but nothing at the same tme

 <!---
 siphonofour/siphonofour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.